aryansama9/Car-Classification-Edge-Impulse/README.md

      score and confusion matrix.

 3. **Changes**
-   - Needed to reduce the amount of images to 202 due to Edge Impulse's usage limit, the training time for all images was taking a day
+   - Needed to reduce the amount of images to 202 due to Edge Impulse's usage limit, the training cycle for was taking a day (and was automatically set to 60 epochs).